sarumaj/go-kakasi/README.md

 ## Copyright and License

 **PyKakasi:**

 Copyright (C) 2010-2021 Hiroshi Miura and his contributors (see [AUTHORS](https://codeberg.org/miurahr/pykakasi/src/branch/master/AUTHORS))

 **KAKASI Dictionary**:

 Copyright (C) 2010-2021 Hiroshi Miura and his contributors (see [AUTHORS](https://codeberg.org/miurahr/pykakasi/src/branch/master/AUTHORS))

 Copyright (C) 1992 1993 1994 Hironobu Takahashi, Masahiko Sato, Yukiyoshi Kameyama, Miki Inooka, Akihiko Sasaki, Dai Ando, Junichi Okukawa, Katsushi Sato and Nobuhiro Yamagishi

 **UniDic**:

 Copyright (c) 2011-2021, The UniDic Consortium

 All rights reserved.

-Unidic is released under any of the GPL2, the LGPL2.1, or the 3-clause BSD License.
-(See src/data/unidic/BSD.txt) PyKakasi relicenses a part of the unidic with GPL3+.
+Unidic is released under any of the GPL2, the LGPL2.1, or the 3-clause BSD License (see [internal/codegen/data/LICENSE](internal/codegen/data/LICENSE)). [pykakasi](https://codeberg.org/miurahr/pykakasi) and this project relicense a part of the unidic with GPL3+.

+## Contribution

+Since I am not a native speaker, feel free to open issues/pull requests any time.
+I am grateful for any help.